Elena-Rosa/Benji/README.md

 #### By: Elena Rosa

 ## Description
-An API with authentication.
-This application allows for a local animal shelter to create and edit their available animals as needed.
-Users are able to view all pets.
+An API with pagination.
+This application allows for a local animal shelter to create and edit animals as needed.
+Users are able to search for pets in need of a home.

 ## Technologies Used
 - C#
 - ASP.NET Core MVC
 - .NET 5.0
 - Entity Framework Core
-- Identity for ASP.NET Core
 - HTML
 - CSS